 While it was initially hypothesized that rafts inundating the Caribbean originated from the Sargasso Sea, it is now known that the source is a new zone in the North Equatorial Recirculation Region (NERR) (Franks et al., 2016).
 These seasonal blooms, known as the Great Atlantic Sargassum Belt, at times extend from West Africa to the Gulf of Mexico (Wang et al., 2019).
-Potential nutrient sources for these blooms include Nutritional input influencing this novel accumulation is being attributed to several potential causes. the Amazon river (Gower et al., 2013), .
-Other influences inclcoastal African equatorial upwelling, Sahara dust and the Congo river (Johnson et al., 2013, Djakouré et al., 2017, Oviatt et al., 2019).
+Potential nutrient sources for these blooms include the Amazon river (Gower et al., 2013), coastal African equatorial upwelling, Sahara dust and the Congo River (Johnson et al., 2013, Djakouré et al., 2017, Oviatt et al., 2019).

 The ability of multiple brown algae species, including Sargassum fluitans, to collect and concentrate metals from the environment (Davis et al., 2000) through a process called biosorption (Fourest and Volensky, 1997) has lead them to be investigate as a potential solution to metals contamination.
 However, this ability limits potential uses and complicates disposal of Sargassum inundating beaches.
 Studies have been conducted profiling the metal content of Sargassum in Ghana (Addico and deGraft-Johnson, 2016), Nigeria (Oyesiku and Egunyomi, 2014), the Dominican Republic (Fernández et al., 2017), and the Mexican Caribbean (Rodriguez-Martinez et al., 2020) and it has been found that metal content in Sargassum sampled varies but is often higher than regulation limits for use in fertilizer, animal feed, and cosmetic production (Rodriguez-Martinez et al., 2020, Addico and deGraft-Johnson, 2016, Devault et al., 2021).
 Metals also present a concern when it comes to disposal.
 Sargassum in the Mexican Caribbean is deposited in coastal abandoned limestone quarries where leachates could make their way into groundwater and eventually back into the marine environment (Rodriguez-Martinez et al., 2020).

+While studies have established the presence of high concentrations of hazardous metals such as arsenic in beach cast Sargassum and the potential for leachates to contribute to pollution of both coastal and groundwater sources (Oyesiku and Egunyomi, 2014, Addico and deGraft-Johnson, 2016, Fernández et al., 2017, Rodriguez-Martinez et al., 2020) there is little work investigating the dynamics of the release of metals and other nutrients from Sargassum as it degrades.
+This study examines these dynamics and investigates Sargassum as source of coastal metal contamination and if samples at a particular stage of decomposition might be safe for commercial use.

-This study examines these dynamics and investigatesaseQuestion Two: What metals are present in Sargassum, and what are the dynamics of release of metals in Sargassum?
+Question Two: What metals are present in Sargassum, and what are the dynamics of their release in degrading Sargassum?

 2.1 Hypothesis: There is a difference in metals present in Sargassum natans I, Sargassum natans VIII, and Sargassum fluitans III.